apache/tvm-rfcs/rfcs/0020-project_api_extend_metadata.md

 [drawbacks]: #drawbacks

-The impact on existing code is low and the current project options will only need to be adjusted to define the new mandatory fields, i.e. 'required', 'optional', and 'type', all are straightforward to be provided for the existing options on the current supported platforms.
+The impact on existing code is low and the current project options will only need to be adjusted to define the new mandatory fields, i.e. `required`, `optional`, and `type`, all are straightforward to be provided for the existing options on the current supported platforms.

-Adding the four new mumbers to ProjectOption will increase the size of ProjectOption class and consequently the amount of data return by 'server_info_query', however since Project API client and serve run on the same host that is negligible.
+Adding the four new mumbers to `ProjectOption` will increase the size of `ProjectOption` class and consequently the amount of data returned by `server_info_query`, however since Project API client and server run on the same host that is negligible.

 # Rationale and alternatives

-An alternative would be to implement the data proposed here as metadata at the user side instead, however it would complicate the use of Project API by CLI like TVMC, since ah hoc tables would need to be create for each platform and for each project option available on the platform, allow one to map options data for their required or optional methods, default value, etc. Hence that alternative is impractical or hard maintain at best for syncing up with Project API updates (updating the tables to match Project API) would be necessary every a new option is added to a project.
+An alternative would be to implement the data proposed here as metadata at the user side instead, however it would complicate the use of Project API by CLI like TVMC, since ah hoc tables would need to be created for each platform and for each project option available on the platform, allow one to map options data for their required or optional methods, default value, etc. Hence that alternative is impractical or hard maintain at best for syncing up with Project API updates (updating the tables to match Project API) would be necessary every a new option is added to a project.